foreveryone1/ObsidianNotes/0 ttrpg/_Settings/Western/F-USA (western).md

 %%
 type::faction
 %%
-partypositive:: Pleased with Padre Osvaldo combat partynegative:: Angry at the party for tax evasion
+partypositive:: Pleased with Padre Osvaldo combat </br> Fixed mines partynegative:: Angry at the party for tax evasion